 - Kudzu Plot: It is often criticized for this.

-- Long Lost Uncle Aesop: One of Jones's exes and a few distant family members.
+- Long-Lost Uncle Aesop: Jones's second girlfriend and a few distant family members.

-- Short-Lived Big Impact: Melissa, a minor character from the high school arc who appeared in the series for less than three weeks before vanishing without a trace, and received little Character Development beyond a single anecdote about her horrifically Abusive Parents and Nightmare Dreams.
+- Short-Lived, Big Impact: A minor character from the high school arc who appeared in the series for less than three weeks before vanishing without a trace, and received little Character Development beyond a single anecdote about her horrifically Abusive Parents and Nightmare Dreams.
 However, she left such an impact that one of the stories within the story, written years later, features a protagonist that's almost a direct expy of her.